vmolero/semantic-search/README.md

 $ ./run.sh (run.bat if windows)

+Should deploy dependencies, run the built-in web server and open Firefox with the corresponding URL.

-Open browser and go to:
+If no Firefox, then open your browser and go to:

 http://localhost:8000/rate/new